1939 Syracuse Orangemen football team

 The 1939 Syracuse Orangemen football team represented Syracuse University in the 1939 college football season.
 The Orangemen were led by third-year head coach Ossie Solem and played their home games at Archbold Stadium in Syracuse, New York.
 The team was co-captained by guard Hugh "Duffy" Daugherty, who would later become a Hall-of-Fame-inducted coach at Michigan State.
 The Daily Orange predicted before the season that Syracuse will beat all the team except Duke.

+The 1939 bout between Syracuse and Duke was a rout with Duke coming out on top 33-6.
+It was Gerald Courtney the Syracuse all-American who ran the only scoring goal down the sidelines for 74 yards.
+Gerald playing both sides of the ball both in offense and defense.
+The Charlotte Observer Sports was quoted saying "Gerald Courtney and his orange henchmen couldn't stop the Blue Devils".
+This was the second time these teams had met, and Syracuse had won the first meeting.

+Syracuse was ranked at No. 75 (out of 609 teams) in the final Litkenhous Ratings for 1939.